Make a difference in your life and in the lives of others by joining a fraternity or sorority at Lindenwood.

 While we encourage team spirit and shared values, we also stress the importance of the individual to succeed.
 Members of the fraternal community are not only leaders within their individual organizations, but also on campus through participation in organizations such as Campus Activities Board and the Lindenwood Student Government Association, to name a few.
 Becoming a member of a fraternity or sorority is the easiest way to get involved on campus and enhance your college experience outside of the classroom.
 By also providing opportunities for local and regional leadership, Lindenwood University fraternal students are often involved with several student organizations on campus.
 Their participation allows them to learn a variety of skills and expertise while keeping up with academic and professional endeavors.

 As affiliated men and women, we understand that the first priority of any student is academics.
 However, we do understand that the collegiate experience also exists outside of the classroom.
 Social and recreational activities provide students with opportunities to meet a variety of people and cultivate life-long relationships.
-Events such as formals, collaborative philanthropic events, Greek Week, and group participation in campus programs provide our men and women with needed time to socialize and relax after classes.
+Events such as formals, collaborative philanthropic events, FSL Week, and group participation in campus programs provide our men and women with needed time to socialize and relax after classes.